opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-date-and-time-processing-functions-and-operators.md

   Function prototype:

-  `CString SUBDATE(text date, INTERVAL expr unit)`
+  `Text SUBDATE(text date, INTERVAL expr unit)`

-  `CString SUBDATE(text date, int64 days)`
+  `Text SUBDATE(text date, INTERVAL expr unit)`

   Function description:

   Performs date calculation.
-The **date** parameter specifies the start DATE or DATETIME type value.
+The `date` parameter specifies the start `DATE` or `DATETIME` type value.
 Specifies the INTERVAL value to be subtracted from the start date.
 The result date value after subtraction is returned.
 If the second parameter is an integer, it is considered as a subtracted day value.

   Remarks:

-    - The return format of the function is DATE or DATETIME.
+    - The return format of the function is `DATE` or `DATETIME`.
 Generally, the return type is the same as the type of the first parameter.
-When the type of the first parameter is DATE and the unit of INTERVAL contains HOUR, MINUTE, and SECOND, the return result is DATETIME.
+When the type of the first parameter is `DATE` and the unit of INTERVAL contains HOUR, MINUTE, and SECOND, the return result is `DATETIME`.
+    - The interval unit supported by this function is the same as that supported by openGauss.
+    - If any parameter is NULL, the function returns NULL.
-    - The function returns NULL if any of the following conditions is met:
+    - The function reports an error in the following scenarios (this feature is compatible with the behavior of this function in the INSERT statement of MySQL):

-        1. The value of date is out of range [0, 9999-12-31].
+        - The value of `date` is out of range [0000-1-1, 9999-12-31].
-        2. Any parameter is NULL.
-    - The date of the returned result must be within the range [0001-1-1, 9999-12-31].
-If the value is out of range, NULL is returned.
+        - The date in the returned result is out of range [0001-1-1, 9999-12-31].

   Example: